-12.4.1Customizing Grouped Plots
+12.4.1 Customizing Grouped Plots

 When you select and plot multiple data ranges to a single graph layer, the plots are grouped in the layer.
-By default, grouped plots are automatically differentiated by varying one or more plot properties, by cycling through customizable increment lists (one for each property).
-These increment lists are saved with the graph template (.oggu) or Theme file (.oth).
+Generally speaking, plots within a group are automatically differentiated by assigning styles built from one or more customizable "increment lists", one for each plot property (symbol shape, symbol color, line style, etc.).